rancher/docs/content/rancher/v2.x/en/admin-settings/rke-templates/template-access-and-sharing/_index.md

 weight: 31
 ---

-If you are an RKE template owner, you can share it with users, who can then use it to create clusters.
+If you are an RKE template owner, you can share it with users or groups of users, who can then use the template to create clusters.

-Since RKE templates are specifically shared with users, owners can share different RKE templates with different sets of users.
+Since RKE templates are specifically shared with users and groups, owners can share different RKE templates with different sets of users.

-When you share a template with a user, each user can have one of two access levels:
+When you share a template, each user can have one of two access levels:

 - **Owner:** This user can update, delete, and share the templates that they own.
 The owner can also share the template with other users.
 - **User:** These users can create clusters using the template.
 They can also upgrade those clusters to new revisions of the same template.
 When you share a template as **Make Public (read-only),** all users in your Rancher setup have the User access level for the template.